shuohangwang/SeqMatchSeq/README.md

 th mainDt.lua
 ```

-`squad_preprocess.sh` will download the datasets and preprocess the SQuAD corpus into the files
+`sh preprocess.sh squad` will download the datasets and preprocess the SQuAD corpus into the files
 (train.txt dev.txt) under the path "data/squad/sequence" with the format:

 >sequence1(Doument) \t sequence2(Question) \t sequence of the positions where the answer appear